Thondan (2017 film): Plot

 Vishnu gets mad after his father loses his hearing ability and his wife suffers a miscarriage.
-Deeply saddened by this, he confronts Narayanan, who pleads that he is innocent.
-Vishnu believes that being a common man, he cannot do anything against a powerful man who has political support.
-Narayanan has constantly bribed local police Inspector Uthaman and various government officials and has them under his control.
-Vishnu is helped by Sub-Inspector Rahman.
+Deeply saddened by this, he confronts Narayanan, who pleads his innocence.
+Vishnu believes that, being a common man, he cannot do anything against a powerful man with political support.
+Narayanan has consistently bribed local police Inspector Uthaman and various government officials and has them under his control.
+Sub-Inspector Rahman helps Vishnu.
 Vishnu plans to destroy Narayanan and bring him to justice.
-He is covertly invited to join by the ruling party by the District secretary, who despite being an MLA, had been not made a minister because Pandianar's caste has more votes in their district.
-Vishnu declines, and proceeds by himself.
-He gathers all the details of the properties owned by Narayanan and a video footage of him insulting Uthaman and the government officials while bribing from Narayanan's auditor, who helps Vishnu because he once saved his wife's life.
-Vishnu realizes that Narayanan used Pandiyanar's name to earn huge amounts of money and buy so many properties by corruption.
-Vishnu sends the evidences them to IT, Vigilance, and other departments.
-He also sends the video footage to Uthaman's wife and the government officials' wives, who lose respect among their family.
+He is covertly invited to join the ruling party by the District secretary, who, despite being an MLA, had not been made a minister because Pandiyanar's caste has more votes in their district.
+Vishnu declines and proceeds by himself.
+He gathers all the details of the properties owned by Narayanan and video footage of him insulting Uthaman and the government officials while bribing Narayanan's auditor, who helps Vishnu because he once saved his wife's life.
+Vishnu realizes that Narayanan used Pandiyanar's name to earn huge amounts of money and buy many properties through corruption.
+Vishnu sends the evidence to IT, Vigilance, and other departments.
+He also sends the video footage to Uthaman's wife and the government officials' wives, who lose respect of their families.
 Uthaman and the government officials decide to stop supporting Narayanan for his further actions.

 The IT department raids Narayanan's house, confiscates all of his belongings, and arrests him.
-Pandiyanar is sacked from the State cabinet, and woes in despair.
-Narayanan is goaded to escape from the hospital, through the info that the State govt is planning his suicide to repair damage, and he is chased by the Police.
-He evades them temporarily, but meets with an accident in town center.
+Pandiyanar is sacked from the state cabinet and woes in despair.
+Narayanan is goaded to escape from the hospital, through the info that the state government is planning his suicide to repair damage, and the police chases him.
+He temporarily evades them but meets with an accident in the town center.
 While he is struggling, Vishnu comes with his ambulance and saves him.